djfhe/x4_http/README.md

 ## This library is still work in progress

-This is a simple http client library for the Game X4 Foundation.
+This is a simple http/https client library for the Game X4 Foundation utilizing luasocket and luasec.
-It utilizes luasocket and luasec under the hood.
 Since these libraries are synchronous, this library provides a non-blocking polling based interface to make simple http requests.

 ## Example usage:

-#### Disclaimer:
-Sending req

 Sending a Get request:
 ```lua
   local Request = require("djfhe.http.request")